 If antenna characteristics provided in Table 1 are sufficient, these characteristics should be used in sharing analyses.
 If additional characteristics are required, the first source of the data should be measured antenna characteristics.
 Otherwise, the antenna data in Table 1 in conjunction with Recommendation ITU-R M.1851 should be used.

+[Editor’s Note :The beginning of the aera which has not been examined in WP 5B meeting in November 2024]

-4 Protection criteria for the aeronautical mobile service in the frequency range 14.5-15.35 GHz
+4 [Protection criteria for the aeronautical mobile service in the frequency range 14.5-15.35 GHz

 When operating near the maximum radio line-of-sight distance separation between the transmitter and receiver, the performance of the communication link is often noise limited.
-An increase in receiver effective noise of 1 dB would constitute significant degradation communication range, equivalent to a reduction in communication range of approximately 10% in a free-space propagation environment.
+An increase in receiver effective noise of 1 dB would constitute significant degradation communication range[.]

 Such an increase effective receiver noise corresponds to an (I + N)/N ratio of 1.26, or an I/N ratio of about −6 dB.
 This represents the required protection criterion for the AMS from interference due to another radiocommunication service.
 If multiple potential interference sources are present, protection of the AMS requires that this criterion is not exceeded due to the aggregate interference from the multiple sources.

-It is noted that, in the case where an administration wishing to operate an AMS system does not have bilateral coordination agreements with affected administrations, the level of interference from existing stations in the fixed service may exceed this protection criteria.
-Sharing studies should take this into account.It was proposed to add the following text to section 4 “compromise.
+[It is noted that, in the case where an administration wishing to operate an AMS system does not have bilateral coordination agreements with affected administrations, the level of interference from existing stations in the fixed service may exceed this protection criteria.
+Sharing studies should take this into account]

 TABLE 1